Asia

 Getting between cities

-Intercity movement in South Korea works best when you compare the main corridor between Busan, Daegu, Gwangju, and Seoul early and let the strongest mode lead the trip.
+Intercity movement in South Korea usually works better if you compare the main corridor between Busan, Daegu, Gwangju, and Seoul early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Before you go